 WNS Research Funded

-Since 2014, The Nature Conservancy in Tennessee and Bat Conservation International have funded scientific research projects designed to test methods of fighting and controlling white-nose syndrome.
+TNC and partners have funded scientific research projects designed to test methods of fighting and controlling white-nose syndrome.
 One extremely promising project, which employs bacteria used to keep bananas from ripening too fast, has been shown to stop the WNS fungus from growing.
 It led to the release of healed bats!

 But because we don’t know what tools or techniques for fighting WNS will be most effective and cost efficient, it’s imperative that we try many approaches.
 Controlling this disease may require employing several different strategies.